baptistegasser/Complexite-TP/src/main/java/exercice3/README.en.md

 Read in another language : [English](README.en.md), [Français](README.md).

 ## Warning
-This simulator offer no guaranty that a given machine will stop or not, if we feed it a definition that will loop forether, the simulator will not stop by himself.
+This simulator offer no guaranty that a given machine will stop or not, if we feed it a definition that will loop forever, the simulator will not stop by himself.